-Christmas Lunar New Year New Year New Year
+Christmas Lunar New Year

-Diwali Martin Luther King Jr. Day Rosh Hashanah (first day)
+Diwali Martin Luther King Jr. Day

-Eid al-Fitr (first day) Memorial Day Thanksgiving
+Eid al-Fitr (first day) Memorial Day

 Event-Free Days

 Additional observances of major significance to a group are indicated on the online All-School Calendar by "Event-Free Day".